Table of Contents

 Didn't I tell you, in this empty fantasy.

-Even if for centuries you wander angrily; You'll never find another true companion like me.
+You'll never find another true companion like me.

 I'm your source of Life and your final Destiny